 LESSER CORNSTALK BORER

-Lesser cornstalk borer is an important pest in the southeastern
+Lesser cornstalk borer is an important pest in the southeastern and

-ground that contacts the soil surface.
+contacts the soil surface.

 Fall armyworms are one of several foliage feeders that may attack